Friends of the Desert Outdoor Center at Lake Pleasant - Education, Recreation, and Inspiration

 Grades: K-12

 Students will use their senses to learn the science of animal tracking.
 The first part of this class will be an indoor discussion of animal signs and track identification.
-The second part will be held in the natural setting, and involve a simulated tracking hunt allowing students to practice their tracking skills.
+The second part will be held in the natural setting, and involve a simulated tracking hunt that will allow students to practice their newly learned tracking skills.
+This program may be modified into a ranger led hike.
+Please ask for more details.

 Venomous Creatures